 Votes are then counted by a computer with the bare minimum capability to ensure non-exposure of the result to any computational alteration.
 The computer has no internal storage and has no internet or network connection, only a DVD drive and a smart-card reader for reading and storing the result; the RAM disk is used as its processor.
 As the computer is turned off at the end of the process, all information disappears.
 (Read more about it from here.)

 The Economist also argues that there are no agreed-upon auditing measures for voting online.
 Any suspicion that an outside power has tampered with votes cast online can destroy confidence in the whole electoral process.

 The same logic applies to any e-service.
 One case of identity fraud (happens when someone uses your e-identity to do something without your authorization) could potentially compromise the whole idea of e-ID.
 Any potential case of fraud with prescriptions could compromise the entire notion of e-prescriptions.

-The fact is that we know a lot of election fraud cases (see more: https://www.heritage.org/voterfraud/search), but we don’t yet have a single documented case of fraud in e-elections.
+The fact is that we know a lot of election fraud cases (see more), but we don’t yet have a single documented case of fraud in e-elections.

 Voter coercion is the only fundamental shortfall of i-Voting.
 When voting from home (although the same as with mail-in ballots), anyone from your family can try to influence you when you cast your vote.
 Estonia’s solution was to allow i-Voting during a specific period before the polling stations open.
 The voter is then allowed to log on and vote as many times as they want during the pre-voting period — meaning you can change your vote when you feel unduly influenced.

-Third — possess the political will.
-With every individual trying to redefine their future, it is time for countries to also look ahead and secure their democracies.
+With every individual trying to redefine their future, it is time for countries also to look ahead and secure their democracies.

 Nortal knows what it takes to get there — which laws to change, which institutions to build, how to develop the system and write the code, and how to implement it.
 All you need to bring to the table is political will.